sanmai/sliding-window-counter/README.md

 - For Apache-2.0 license terms, see the [LICENSE](LICENSE) file

 When using this library, you must comply with the terms of at least one of these licenses.

+All contributions to this project have been reviewed and confirmed by the respective authors as dual-licensed.
+If you believe your code was included without proper attribution or license representation, please contact us and we'll address it immediately.